Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

 ### Design
 -   #### Colour Scheme

-    - Taking inspiration from the England Cricket Boards' [official website](https://www.ecb.co.uk/), I have used the colour in the header,
+    - Taking inspiration from the England Cricket Boards' [official website](https://www.ecb.co.uk/), I have used the colour in their header,
     #042D52, to be the main color throughout the site in the header and buttons.
-As a seconday, complimentary colour, I have used
+As a secondary, complimentary colour, I have used
-    #1B466C as background for the site where there isn't imagery used as the background instead.
+    #1B466C as the background for the site where there isn't imagery used as the background instead.
 As a lighter, brighter colour in
-    contrast to the darker blues, I have used off-white colour #F9FAFA for much of the text, to ensure it stands out and is easily readable.
+    contrast to the darker blues, I have used an off-white colour, #F9FAFA, for much of the text, to ensure it stands out and is easily readable.
     - I used [Sessions.edu](https://www.sessions.edu/color-calculator/) to work out the correct complimentary colours, and [Coolors](https://coolors.co/042d52-1b466c-f9fafa) to create the palette below.